-Exercise 5.22 (an alternative presentation of the proof of Theorem 5.12) We refer to directed graphs in which each vertex has a self-loop.
+Exercise 5.17 (an alternative presentation of the proof of Theorem 5.12) We refer to directed graphs in which each vertex has a self-loop.

-- 1. Viewing the adjacency matrices of directed graphs as oracles (cf. Exercise 5.21), present a linear-space oracle machine that determines whether a given pair of vertices is connected by a directed path of length two in the input graph.
-Note that this oracle machine computes the adjacency relation of the square of the graph represented in the oracle. - 2.
-Using naive composition (as in Lemma 5.1), present a quadratic-space oracle machine that determines whether a given pair of vertices is connected by a directed path in the graph represented in the oracle.
+- 1. Viewing the adjacency matrices of directed graphs as oracles (cf. Exercise 5.16), present a linear space oracle machine that determines whether a given pair of vertices is connected by a directed path of length two in the input graph.
+Note that this machine computes the adjacency relation of the square of the graph represented in the oracle. - 2.
+Using naive composition (as in Lemma 5.1), present a quadratic space oracle machine that determines whether a given pair of vertices is connected by a directed path in the input graph.